‘Vanderpump Rules’ Star Tom Sandoval Proves That Reality Stars Have Feelings Too

 Tom Sandoval has been filming Vanderpump Rules for years and he knows that Bravo has given him a great platform.
 Many people have assumed that Vanderpump Rules is scripted because no one could really relate to such a dramatic group of people.
-However, all of the co-stars have said that the show is indeed 100% real and they do have such dramatic lives, which include cheating, arrests, and lying.
+However, all of the co-stars have said that the show is indeed 100 percent real and they do have such dramatic lives, which include cheating, arrests, and lying.
 Tom was caught up in the drama during the show’s second season, but after he started dating Ariana Madix, things have calmed down for him.

 According to a new tweet, Tom Sandoval is now revealing that reality stars do appreciate their fans and they do have hearts.
 Even though some of his co-stars have been labeled as bullies and they do come off as rude and arrogant on social media, Sandoval wants people to know that he does care.
 When a fan reached out to him to donate to a GoFundMe campaign, he surprised everyone by donating $200.